 Of course if this person is really that determined, there’s always Patricia McBride to look to for inspiration.
 Her feet were among the worst I’ve ever seen; she was always knuckling.
 As a kid I called her “Hookfoot.”
 As I remember, Patricia stated that she CHOSE to stand this way and chided fellow dancers for not having the “strength and control” to use their feet the way she did.
 And her career lasted a long time, and her feet became integral to her art.
 (Menzentseva was another one like that; of course there’s also Margot Fonteyn, but her feet were, at least, held straight during the early part of her career.)

 Back to the point, this YouTuber also complained repeatedly about various shoes being “too hard.”
 If she was talking about the box, that’s usually easily remedied in all shoes but Gaynors.
-Just do what we used to do in the days of old: pour rubbing alcohol over them while standing in the shower (without the water on — water will stain pointe shoe satin); or else while standing on a towel.
+Just do what we used to do in the days of old: pour rubbing alcohol over them while standing in the shower (without the water on — water can stain the satin of certain brands — at least that was true in the old days); or else while standing on a towel.
 They’ll soften up and mold to your feet fast, although with some brands the paste may feel a bit crunchy once it dries.
 Or else hammer them or slam them in a door.
 (She said in another video that she’s done all this stuff…okay…)